amanfs/Keystone/README.md

 Now once you've installed node, and you're computer has restarted, if prompted to.

-2. Fire up Terminal, you'll feel like a hacker for it, and run 'npm install -g yo'
+2. Fire up Terminal, you'll feel like a hacker for it, and run `npm install -g yo`

 `npm is the package manager for Node.js and comes bundled with it.`